Social Work - MSW

 • Full-Time Advanced Standing (1-Year) - September 1st - If admitted students can expect to begin classes the following summer semester

-• Full-Time Traditional (2-Year) - November 1st - If admitted students can expect to begin classes the following fall semester
+• Full-Time Traditional (2-Year) - October 1st - If admitted students can expect to begin classes the following summer semester

-• Part-Time Traditional (3-Year) - February 1st - If admitted students can expect to begin classes the following fall semester
+• Part-Time Traditional (3-Year) - October 1st - If admitted students can expect to begin classes the following summer semester

-• Part-Time Advanced Standing (1.5 Year) - July 1st - If admitted students can expect to begin classes the following spring semester.
+• Part-Time Advanced Standing (5-semester) - February 1st - If admitted students can expect to begin classes the following fall semester.

 For more information regarding semester start dates, refer to the USU Academic Calendar.